Nate-Sheibley/favorite_letters/README.md

 # Favorite Latin Letters Survey
-Analysis and visualization of letters as rated by tumblr users
+Analysis and visualization of letters as rated by tumblr users.
+This is an excercise in visualizations and data mining.

 # Summary